SymfonyCasts/vue/sfcasts/ep1/add-watcher.md

 That looks good!
 Now... let's see: up in `created()`, we don't need any arguments... and same in the `currentCategoryId()` watcher.

-Each will now automatically use the current search term is.
+Each will now automatically use the current search term.
 Let's try it!

 ## Try it one more time!